 Knitted mesh is used in hydrogen generation as an electrical current carrier, conductive spacer or electrode due to its compressible, conductive and resilient properties, ideal for the harsh environment of the electrolysis process.

-Knitted wire mesh can be produced from any metal including pure nickel or titanium.
-This strong and flexible material, created from a web of interlocking wire loops (typical 0.15mm diameter) and can be used in a wide range of hydrogen generation applications.
+Knitted Wire Mesh can be produced from any metal including pure nickel or titanium.
+This strong and flexible material, created from a web of interlocking wire loops (typically 0.15mm diameter) can be used in a wide range of hydrogen generation applications.

-Following a hydrogen-oxygen reaction, energy can be released as heat and pressure ie in hydrogen internal combustion engines where knitted mesh can be used applications such as crank case breathers, heat shields and exhaust systems
+Following a hydrogen-oxygen reaction, energy can be released as heat and pressure (i.e. in hydrogen internal combustion engines) where Knitted Mesh can be used in applications such as crank case breathers, heat shields and exhaust systems.